 Every CAS student must be involved in at least one CAS Project.
 An acceptable project satisfies the following basic requirements:

-- Evidence of significant planning by the Student (to be uploaded to Managebac)
+- Evidence of significant planning by the Student, uploaded to Managebac.
+Can use CAS Project Proposal Template to do so.

 - Involves teamwork and collaboration

-- Integrates two or more of Creativity, Activity and Service
+- Address one or more of Creativity, Activity and Service.
+Recommended to integrate two of them

 - Commitment: at least one month duration and longer recommended